SansGuidon/bookmarks/README.md

 * [Stéphane le calme](https://www.developpez.com/actu/77483/Des-retards-dans-les-delais-de-livraison-d-un-projet-Oui-mais-a-qui-la-faute-Une-etude-en-recherche-la-cause/) - (2014) [FR] Des retards dans les délais de livraison d'un projet ?
 Oui, mais à qui la faute ?
 * [dupeGuru](https://www.hardcoded.net/dupeguru/) - is a tool to find duplicate files on your computer.
 * [Blueprint](http://devstructure.com/blueprint/) - a config mgmt tool that reverse-engineers servers by figuring out what you've done manually, commit them to git + generates code that can replicate your efforts
+* [weightshift/The-Personal-Page](https://github.com/weightshift/The-Personal-Page) - simple one-page website that presents your portrait and some description text in a nicely-formatted manner.

 # Programming
 * [Mastodon](https://instances.mastodon.xyz/list) - take a break from twitter and switch to one of mastodon instances.